WheteThunger/CarTurrets/README.md

 - `DefaultLimitPerCar` -- The maximum number of auto turrets allowed per car.
 Cars owned by players with additional permissions may have a higher value.
 Regardless of this value, the number of auto turrets cannot exceed the number of modules on the car.
   - Note: You can also reduce the practical limit of auto turrets per car by restricting which modules they can be deployed to.
 For example, if you only allow auto turrets to be deployed to flatbed modules, a 2-socket car can have at most one auto turret (assuming it's driveable).
 For longer cars, players will have to choose between more turrets and other utilities.
 You can also restrict turrets to only 2-socket modules.
 - `EnableTurretPickup` (`true` or `false`) -- While `false`, car turrets cannot be picked up with a hammer or with the RemoverTool pugin, and removing a module from a car will destroy the turret without adding an auto turret item to the player inventory.
+- `SpawnWithCar` -- Settings for automatically adding turrets to cars when they spawn.
+  - `NaturalCarSpawns`
+    - `Enabled` (`true` or `false`) -- While `true`, cars that spawn naturally along roads will automatically have turrets added to them, up to the limit determined by `DefaultLimitPerCar`, and according to the chances in `SpawnChanceByModule`.
+  - `OtherCarSpawns`.
+    - `Enabled` (`true` or `false`) -- While `true`, cars spawned by plugins (such as [Spawn Modular Car](https://umod.org/plugins/spawn-modular-car) or Vehicle Airdrops) will have turrets added to them automatically, up to the limit determined by `DefaultLimitPerCar` or the permissions of the car owner if applicable, and according to the chances in `SpawnChanceByModule`.
+    - `RequirePermission` (`true` or `false`) -- While `true`, cars spawned by plugins will only have turrets added to them if the car is owned by a player with the `carturrets.spawnwithcar` permission.
+  - `SpawnChanceByModule` -- For each module type (based on item short name), these values determine the percent chance (`0` - `100`) that modules of that type will automatically have a turret added to them when the car spawns.
 - `AutoTurretPositionByModule` -- For each module type (based on item short name), these values determine how an auto turret will be positioned relative to its parent module.
 These defaults were tested with modules in various positions with turrets facing forwards and backwards.
 Some modules, especially the small engine cockpit module, simply don't have an ideal position due to having a very small roof, but careful placement of modules and turrets can avoid any visual issues.

 ## Localization